Tsury/ha-tsuryphone-frontend-new/PLAN.md

 ### Phase 6: Contact Modal ✅ COMPLETED (Nov 2, 2025)

-**Objective**: Implement complete CRUD operations for contacts with in-card modal overlay.
+**Objective**: Implement complete CRUD operations for contacts with in-card full-screen modal.

-**Status**: All features implemented and tested!
+**Status**: All features implemented, tested, and deployed! ✅

+**Version**: v0.1.40-alpha

 **Component Created**: `components/modals/contact-modal.ts`

 **Design Clarification**:
-- ✅ Modal is contained **within the card**, not a full-screen HA modal
+- ✅ Modal is a **full-screen view within the card** (not a floating dialog)
-- ✅ Uses `position: absolute` to overlay content inside the card boundaries
+- ✅ Fills 100% width and height of the card container
+- ✅ Completely hides navigation and content below
+- ✅ Slides in from bottom with smooth animation
-- ✅ Navigation remains visible beneath the overlay
+- ✅ No rounded corners, no shadows, no overlay darkness
+- ✅ Position: absolute (contained within card, not viewport-level)
-- ✅ z-index: 100 (sits on top of card content but within card)
+- ✅ z-index: 100 (sits on top of card content)

 **Features Implemented**:
-- ✅ Modal UI with overlay and centered dialog (within card)
+- ✅ Full-screen modal UI (fills entire card)
 - ✅ Name field (required validation)
 - ✅ Phone number field (required + format validation)
 - ✅ Code field (optional, with uniqueness validation)